 To receive Social Security disability insurance, you must be younger than 65 years old.
 You also need “work credits.”
 The Social Security Administration converts the money you’ve earned over the years into work credits to see if you qualify for SSDI.

-As of 2016, one Social Security work credit is equal to $1,260.
-Four credits is the maximum you can earn in one year, and that is equal to $5,040.
+As of 2023, one Social Security work credit in Illinois is equal to $1,640.
+Four credits is the maximum you can earn in one year, and that is equal to $6,560.
 To receive SSDI, you need to pass both the “recent work test” and the “duration of work test.”

 As you get older, you need an increasing amount of accrued working credits to receive SSDI.
 Here are the guidelines:

-- If you are younger than 24 years old, you have to have worked for at least a year and half — or earned six credits — in the three years before your disability occurred.
+• If you are younger than 24 years old, you have to have worked for at least a year and a half — or earned six credits — in the three years before your disability occurred.

-- If you are between the ages of 24 and 31, you must have worked for at least half the period of time since you turned 21.
+• If you are between the ages of 24 and 31, you must have worked for at least half the period since you turned 21.
 This means if you are 27, you have to have worked three out of the past six years, which is equivalent to 12 work credits.

 To see if you qualify for SSDI, find your age below.
-The number listed next to your ages is the amount of years you need to have worked.
+The number listed next to your age is the amount of years you need to have worked.

 Age 21-24: 1.5 years